🔼The name Ai: Summary

 The name Ai comes from the verb עוה ('awa), meaning to bend or twist to a point of destruction:

 For a meaning of the name Ai, NOBSE Study Bible Name List reads Ruin and Jones' Dictionary of Old Testament Proper Names offers the rather elaborate A Heap Of Ruins.
 BDB Theological Dictionary neither translates the name Ai nor places it under the root discussed above.
-This probably means that BDB doesn't think that the name Ai technically derives from the root-verb עוה, but a Hebrew audience, especially one without any etymologists, would indubitably make the link without reservations.
+This probably means that BDB doesn't think that the name Ai technically derives from the verb עוה, but a Hebrew audience, especially one without any etymologists, would indubitably make the link without reservations.